 basic ingrid.conf

-based on fairy.conf.example
+based on fairy.conf.example located at etc/

 directory for testing purposes, adjust it to your requirements.